2112 (song)

 "2112" (pronounced "twenty-one twelve") is a song by the Canadian rock band Rush.
-It was released as a 20-minute song on their 1976 album of the same title and is the longest single song by the band.
+It was released as a 20-minute song on their 1976 album 2112, and is the longest song by the band.
 The overture and the first section, "The Temples of Syrinx", were released as a single.
 The song was adapted into a comic booklet, which used the lyrics of the song as lines for the characters and the narrations from the cover as intros.